Boehringer-Ingelheim/tipmap/README.md

 [![](http://cranlogs.r-pkg.org/badges/grand-total/tipmap)](https://cran.r-project.org/package=tipmap)
 <!-- badges: end -->

-The `tipmap` package aims to facilitate the planning and analysis of partial extrapolation studies in pediatric drug development.
-It provides an implementation of a Bayesian tipping point approach based on robust meta-analytic predictive (MAP) priors, with further functions facilitating expert elicitation of a primary weight of the informative component of the prior.
+The `tipmap`-package facilitates the planning and analysis of partial extrapolation studies in pediatric drug development.
+It provides an implementation of a Bayesian tipping point approach that can be used in analyses based on robust meta-analytic predictive (MAP) priors.
+Further functions facilitate expert elicitation of a primary (pre-specified) weight of the informative component of the MAP prior and the computation of operating characteristics.

 ## Installation